antalbalint97/dmlab/README.md

 └── README.md                        # Project instructions
 ```
 # Environment Variables
-All DB credentials are handled via .env.

-# Environment Variables
 Make sure Docker and Docker Compose are installed on your system.

 # 1. Clone the project